• Skip to primary navigation

 A simple Aperitivo includes some bites to eat with an aperitif before you sit at the table.
 Here are some ideas:

-• nuts, olive, salami slices, selection of hams and cheese cubes
+• small dishes of olives, nuts, salami slices, selection of hams and cheese cubes

 • bruschetta or crostini with a simple pate or toppings like caponata, tapenade or eggplant caviar